 Some students are more productive in the mornings, while others study in the evening.

 It is crucial to find the time when you are most productive and stick to it.
-This step will help you ensure that you get the most out of your study time.
+This step will help you get the most out of your study time.

 4. Find and keep everything that you need near you